-For recurrence prevention, in addition to the corporate-wide disaster risk assessment quidelines, we have established and standardized disaster risk assessment guidelines that particularly address the launch of new facilities and the temporary/permanent removal of production lines as part of our ongoing actions to manage emerging risks from changes in the production status.
+For recurrence prevention, in addition to the corporate-wide disaster risk assessment guidelines, we have established and standardized disaster risk assessment guidelines that particularly address the launch of new facilities and the

 Since the formation of the Plant Safety Division in 2014, our infrastructure for company-wide safety management (standardization) has been strengthened, as demonstrated by the fact that no serious disaster-related accidents have occurred since 2019.
-In addition to building such infrastructure (standardization), we will implement initiatives to support manufacturing sites disaster prevention activities. including those conducted by managers, to make our disaster prevention activities sustainable through the spread and enhancement of safety culture.
+In addition to building such infrastructure (standardization), we will implement initiatives to support manufacturing sites disaster prevention activities, including those conducted by managers, to make our disaster prevention activities sustainable through the spread and enhancement of safety culture.